maslekaratharv/maslekaratharv/README.md

 - 👋 Hi, I’m Atharv Bhalchandra Maslekar.
-- 👀 I’m interested in computer vision and data science.
+- 👀 I’m a computer vision and robotics enthusiast.
-- 🌱 I’m currently learning in Shri Guru Gobind Singhji Institute of Engineering and Technology, Nanded.
+- 🌱 I’m currently a final year electronics and telecommunication engineering student pursuing bachelor of technology at Shri Guru Gobind Singhji Institute of Engineering and Technology.
-- 💞️ I’m looking to collaborate on computer vision and data science projects.
+- 💞️ I get excited about opportunities where I can work with creative people to develop solutions of real world problems.
-- 📫 How to reach me : maslekaratharv@gmail.com
+- 📫 How to reach me : 2019bec141@sggs.ac.in

 <!---
 maslekaratharv/maslekaratharv is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.